Infrared and Ultraviolet Power Counting on the Mass Shell in Quantum Electrodynamics: Introduction

 where $I'(z,p)$ is the sum of terms of the form

 where $R'$ is a polynomial in $p$ and is rational in $z$, (\ref{eq_znam}) is satisfied with $W(z,p)=W(z,p,0)$, $M>0$ is some integer, if the considered graph has a negative UV degree of divergence or the corresponding ``overall-divergent'' terms are cancelled in some way.
 The numerator $R'(z,p)$ can be estimated analogously to (\ref{eq_speer}).
-However, the existence of the denominator $W(z,p)^M$ complicates the problem significantly.
+However, the existence of the denominator $W(z,p)^M$ significantly complicates the problem.
 In the general case, this leads to an emergence of IR divergences.
-These divergences cancel for scattering cross-sections if we take into account finite sensitivity of photon detectors and if we treat correctly the IR divergences connected with the lepton wave function renormalization.
+These divergences cancel in scattering cross-sections if we take into account the finite sensitivity of photon detectors and if we treat correctly the IR divergences connected with the lepton wave function renormalization.
 These cancellations were considered by different authors; see, for example, ~\cite{bloch_nordsieck,jauch_rohrlich,yennie} and ~\cite{weinberg_textbook}\footnote{The IR divergences cancellation is explained in Part 13 ``Infrared Effects'' of ~\cite{weinberg_textbook}.}.
-However, the level of rigour in these considerations is too far from the quality standard established by the Bogoliubov-Parasiuk-Hepp theorem: all those treatments use unjustified approximations\footnote{For example, the IR divergences of power type that can emerge when we have a lepton self-energy subgraph require a more meticulous treatment; see Discussion in ~\cite{volkov_2015} and the references in it.
-However, these divergences are not the only thing that require an accurate consideration: all estimations, in principle, require the justification.}; the matter of IR divergences connected with the on-shell renormalization constants is ignored or considered mistakenly (despite the fact that these IR divergences are the only reason why the lepton magnetic moments are IR-finite in QED\footnote{see Part C of ~\cite{grozin}}).
+However, the level of rigour in these examinations is too far from the quality standard established by the Bogoliubov-Parasiuk-Hepp theorem: all of these treatments use unjustified approximations\footnote{For example, the IR divergences of power type that can emerge when we have a lepton self-energy subgraph require a more meticulous treatment; see Discussion in ~\cite{volkov_2015} and the references in it.
+However, these divergences are not the only thing that require an accurate consideration: all estimations, in principle, require the justification.}; the matter of IR divergences connected with the on-shell renormalization constants is ignored or is mistakenly taken under examination (despite the fact that these IR divergences are the only reason why the lepton magnetic moments are IR-finite in QED\footnote{see Part C of ~\cite{grozin}}).
 The cancellation of IR divergences is often connected with the Kinoshita-Lee-Nauenberg (KLN) theorem.
 However, it is only a tradition to use this denomination.
 The letter ``K'' from KLN corresponds to ~\cite{kinoshita_singularities}.
 That paper contains a detailed description of the nature of IR singularities and their cancellation in terms of Feynman parameters.
-However, that consideration does not pretend to a mathematical rigour and does not contain any theorems.
+However, that consideration does not try to meet the standards of mathematical rigour and does not contain any theorems.
 Moreover, the 3-loop calculation of the electron anomalous magnetic moment performed by T. Kinoshita and P. Cvitanovi\`{c} in 1974 required a treatment that is beyond the scope of ~\cite{kinoshita_singularities}; see ~\cite{kinoshita_infrared}.
 The letters ``LN'' from KLN correspond to ~\cite{lee_nauenberg} with a quantum-mechanical treatment of the problem.
-However, that treatment requires a correct formulation of quantum field theory in terms of evolution of the state vector over time; this is much more strong presupposition than any finiteness theorem about scattering cross-sections in the perturbation theory.
+However, that treatment requires a correct formulation of quantum field theory in terms of the evolution of the state vector over time; this is a much stronger presupposition than any finiteness theorem about scattering cross-sections in the perturbation theory.
 Thus, that result can be considered only as a substantive treatment at a physical level of rigour.
 Note that there are some extensions of the $\mathcal{R}$-operation and Bogoliubov-Parasiuk-Hepp theorem to the case of IR divergences; see, for example, ~\cite{karchev,lowenstein,rstar,bergerelam}.
 However, these extensions are not related to the on-shell IR divergences that occur in real life.